rbaltrusch/desktop_shop/README.md

 ![Screenshot of the application GUI](desktop_shop/gui/media/screenshot_combined_all.png?raw=true "Screenshot of the application GUI")

+Note that any personal information shown in the gui or stored in the database is not related to any natural people.
+All information was generated automatically.
+Any names or other user data which coincide with real individuals are pure coincidence.

 ## Getting started

 To get a copy of this repository, simply open up git bash in an empty folder and use the command: